 For more information regarding your responsibilities as a student, click here.

 When you start your course, you will be given an invitation to join a live orientation (video conference) for the first day of your first term.
 This orientation is designed to answer any questions you have and help you navigate the online Learning Portal.

 Although the orientation is not compulsory, we have found that many students benefit attending as it prepares you for some challenges that may occur during your course.

 Didasko deliver online learning resources for La Trobe University qualifications.
 The resources can vary from subject to subject and can include:

 To get the most out of this exciting online experience, we recommend you equip yourself with the right tools for the job before you commence your studies.

 All study resources (content and assessments) will be provided as part of the course.
 You will need to supply the following.

-Please note: should you wish to take the elective, BUS2PMX - Project Management, and you are studying using an Apple computer, please let us know at the time of your selection.
+Please note: should you wish to take electives, BUS2PMX - Project Management and/or CSE1ITX - Information Technology Fundamentals, and you are studying using an Apple computer, please let us know at the time of your selection.

 Your degree fees are only $10,958 per year if you meet the relevant residency requirements, and are studying in a Commonwealth Supported Place.